-Google Analytics Dashboard Settings
+Google Analytics – Backend Settings

 You may want to share your analytics data and your success with a team, your employees or your friends.
-The Access Level category handles this kind of needs, allowing you to share your reports with other administrators, contributors, editors or authors.
+The Access Level option handles this kind of needs, allowing you to share your reports with other administrators, contributors, editors or authors.
 Be aware, if you choose to share your data with editors, then your contributors and administrators will also be able to view that data.
-Similar access levels can also be set for Frontend and Backend features.
+Similar access levels can also be set for Frontend features.

-To find more about the RealTime Feature read this post: Google Analytics Dashboard for WP – Real-Time Reports.
-You can limit the number of pages displayed on Real-Time dashboard by setting a suitable value for the option called: maximum number of pages to display on real-time tab.
+The Real Time settings will allow you to display real-time stats in your Administration Dashboard.
+To find more about the Real Time Feature read this post: Google Analytics Dashboard for WP – Real-Time Reports.
+You can limit the number of pages displayed on Real Time Dashboard by setting a suitable value for the option called: maximum number of pages to display on real-time tab.

 If you have a local website or business you can target the Geo Map to a region and display visitors by city instead of visitors by country, you can read more about this feature here: Country codes for Google Anlytics Dashboard.

-Google Analytics Tracking
+Google Analytics – Tracking Code

 You can also anonymize IPs and/or track downloads, mails and outbound links.
-The plugin uses a extension list to properly distinguish files from regular links.
+The plugin uses an extension list to properly distinguish files from regular links.
 You can use the Download Filter to add additional file extensions.